mono-studio-team/acs-datocms-plugin-slug-with-collections/README.md

-# DatoCMS Slug With Tree Collections
+# DatoCMS Plugin: Slug With Collections

-A simple button to build the slug path with parents in tree collections.
+Build the slug of child pages from parent pages in just a single click.